raju-melveetilpurayil/RESTfulAPI_JWT/README.md

-# RESTfulAPI_JWT
+# Example RESTfulAPI with JWT Implementation
 Implementation of JWT token in .Net Core.
-Purely Stateless Web APIs
+Purely Stateless Web APIs.
+It includes custom JWT middleware and request Authorization filter